AndieWill510/tinydoor/Options/055-build-exits-not-cages.md

 The goal is fewer trapped people.

-Children should not have to earn value by resembling neurotypical productivity.
+Children should not have to earn value from productivity.

 Parents should not have to earn value by producing children who satisfy the room.